evansinho/React-Bookstore/README.md

-## Milestone 4
+## Milestone 5

 In this milestone, we performed the following actions:

-- Enhance the Redux Store

-- Implement the categoryFilter Component

-- Keep the filter value in the Redux Store
+- Review the design file from above and identify all the elements

+- Implement the styling of the different components based on the design.
+Remember that each element needs to look exactly the same as in the design.

 ## Tools To Work With